To create specification sheets, you will first need to build specification templates. You can create as many specification templates as you need.

 NOTE: Specification Template names cannot be repeated.

-3. The specification template has a set of attributes by default, you may remove or add to attributes to build your own specification template.
+4. The specification template has a set of attributes by default.
+You may remove or add to attributes to build your own specification template.

 5. Configure your template by adding and/or removing attributes by clicking on the Add/Edit Attributes button at the bottom of each category.
 Custom attributes can also be added.
 Click + Add Custom Attribute to create your own attributes.